frissyn/kitsune/README.md

 ### Usage

-**Again, this is a work in progress, consider these implementation notes.**
+**Again, this is a work in progress, consider these code snippets implementation notes.**

 Without authentication:
 ```python